 Pure in Heart continued

 The heart, according to Jesus, was like a storehouse.
-It could be filled with good or bad things (Lk.
-6: 45).
+It could be filled with good or bad things (Luke 6: 45).
 Within that storehouse was a pressure valve.
 What ever was more abundant opened the valve first.
-The mouth would only speak that which would come to the surface from a crowded heart (Mt.
-12:34).
+The mouth would only speak that which would come to the surface from a crowded heart (Matthew 12:34).
 It was also within that storehouse where either good or evil were allowed to take root and grow.
 The heart’s filter is conscience.
 Conscience is like radar that detects irregular activity or danger.
-Like radar, conscience must be connected to reliable guidelines that help us see right from wrong; that is, long before one lays a hand on a woman, one has planned adultery in his heart (Mk.
+Like radar, conscience must be connected to reliable guidelines that help us see right from wrong; that is, long before one lays a hand on a woman, one has planned adultery in his heart (Mark.
 7:20-23).
 We shall have a chapter on conscience at the end of these series.
 The heart can also be deceitful.
-While the mouth utters praise, the heart can be somewhere else (Mk.
-7:6).
+While the mouth utters praise, the heart can be somewhere else (Mark 7:6).
 It can be stoned or hardened.
-The Greek verb is “poroo” and the noun is “poros”.
+The Greek verb is “poroo” and the noun is “poros.”
 It stands for a porous rock formed by volcanic ashes.
 It is hard but also brittle as glass.
-And so is the heart, volcanic, hard and brittle.
+And so is the heart, volcanic, hard, and brittle.

 The pure in heart were not born pure nor were they endowed with special gifts that kept them pure.
 Neither were they pure because they were happy or content with their lot in life.
 It is doubtful that they would credit God with their failures or successes.
 They were not following the lame excuse that they were what they were because God made them thus.
 It is true that in the beginning God had made things that were good.
 However, since then, we have done a lot of altering.
 We have tried to improve on God’s creation and have ended up being what we are.
 We also have the power to change it back and turn things around.
 But that calls for admitting that we have made mistakes and must correct our lives before they can be productive.
 Look again at David who was considered being a man after the heart of God.
 According to our laws, he would be incarcerated for life.
 But according to God’s grace, he was allowed to repent and purify his heart.
 David was blessed because he knew how to put his heart in the right place.